 This post first appeared on Louise Hutt’s blog Say Cheese Louise.

-Being into crafts generally gets me one of two comments; “what are you ninety?” or “wow I wish I could [insert craft here]”, both of which I have learned to anticipate and craft an answer to (see what I did there…).
-The craft renaissance which has been happening over the past 5-10 years means I get less and less of the first comment, and the internet means I have a bucket load of resources for whoever says the second.
-However, there’s a new comment I’ve noticed rearing its ugly head more and more, and it’s stuck in my head as it made me incredibly angry.
-Something along the lines of “if I wanted to be a bad feminist, I’d be at home working on my handicrafts”.
+Being into crafts generally gets me one of two comments: “What are you, 90?” or “Wow I wish I could [insert craft here]”, both of which I have learned to anticipate and craft an answer to (see what I did there…).
+The craft renaissance that’s been happening over the past 5-10 years means I get less and less of the first comment, and the internet means I have a bucket load of resources for whoever says the second.
+However, there’s a new comment I’ve noticed rearing its ugly head more and more, and it’s stuck in my head because it made me incredibly angry.
+Something along the lines of this: “If I wanted to be a bad feminist, I’d be at home working on my handicrafts”.

-As a feminist who has a dedicated crate of crafts next to the couch, obviously it struck me deep.
+As a feminist who has a dedicated crate of crafts next to the couch, obviously such comments strike me deep.
 That’s not to say I’m above examining my own hobbies, but I’ve spent a long time grappling with the fact that knitting and sewing and cross stitch and crochet are some of the most traditional gendered hobbies I could take up.
-But I never once got into crafts because that was something I should be interested in, if anything I’ve had more ridiculous comments because I chose to take it up, than if I hadn’t.
-However, it lead me onto a bigger question; why do we still look down on crafts as being something inherently worthless because it’s a “women’s hobby”?
+Of course, I didn’t get into crafts because that was something I should be interested in – if anything I’ve had more ridiculous comments because I chose to take it up than if I hadn’t.
+However thinking about the ‘bad feminist’ dig led me onto a bigger question: Why do we still look down on crafts as being something inherently worthless because it’s a “women’s hobby”?

 Crafts make me a better feminist

 I like and enjoy crafts for a bunch of diverse reasons but at the end of the day, I’m just tired of being berated for my choices because of other people’s own internalised misogyny.
-If you’re making golliwogs or selling sugar-skull cross stitches then yeah, your crafts probably have some feminist issues, but I think for those of us who just want to make a beanie or a tee shirt for ourselves, crafts are not un-feminist, they’re just a hobby.
+If you’re making golliwogs or selling sugar-skull cross stitches then yeah, your crafts probably have some feminist issues, but I think for those of us who just want to make a beanie or a t-shirt for ourselves, crafts are not un-feminist.
+They’re just a hobby.